Last Updated: January, 22, 2024

 The Bank’s obligation to pay you as the Merchant is subject to:

 - the provisions of its agreement with Invoice Simple, or

 - the “Operating Regulations” of the particular Network

 - The “Operating Regulations” are the guidelines, by-laws, operating regulations and all other rules, policies and procedures of the Networks supported by Invoice Simple including the payment card network operating rules for Visa, MasterCard, Discover or the American Express networks; and the NACHA operating rules governing the ACH network

 The Service is offered to persons in the United States operating a business selling goods or services.
 To use the Service, you must register with Invoice Simple to create a Payments by Invoice Simple account (the “Invoice Simple Payment Account”) and you must be at least 18 years old.
 You may register as an individual (sole proprietor) or as a company or other business entity.
 If you register as a company or other business entity, you must provide information about the business, as well as information about an owner or principal of the business and you (meaning the individual registering) must be authorized to act on behalf of the business.
 By registering for an Invoice Simple Account, you represent and warrant that you are registering on your own behalf, or that you are registering on behalf of a business or nonprofit organization and you have the authority to enter into this agreement on its behalf.
 Your acceptance of this Agreement constitutes acceptance by the business or nonprofit organization.

-During the registration process, Invoice Simple collects information about the business owner, including (at a minimum) their:
+During the registration process, Invoice Simple collects information about the business owner, including if applicable, but not limited to the following: